zzguang/openyurt/docs/proposals/20220930-unifying-cloud-edge-comms.md

   they are totally 2 different solutions for different user requirements, they don't depend on each other and there are almost nothing in common from design to implementation between them.
 From the users perspective, they can select none/one/both of them according to their usage scenarios.
-Therefore, comparing to the "deep fusion", how about to implement it in a "shallow" way?
+Therefore, comparing to the "deep fusion", how about to implement it in a "shallow fusion" way?
 - It means that we take YurtTunnel into Raven scope as well, but not merge YurtTunnel components logic into Raven components, as a result, the extended Raven includes 2 independent subdomains: Cloud to Edge layer-7 DevOps traffic and Cloud-Edge or Edge-Edge layer-3 traffic, they are not coupled to each other, users can select them conveniently by